silviaCerby/gitbook/docs/management/identity_providers_(idps)/entra_id/configure-automatic-user-and-group-provisioning-with-entra-id-via-scim.md

 ---
-description: This article describes how to configure automatic user and group provisioning with your Entra ID tenant via SCIM.
+description: "This article describes how to configure automatic user and group provisioning with your Entra ID tenant via SCIM."
 intercom_id: 5638472
 ---